MichaelELeonard/Tableau-Challenge/README.md

 Since 2013, the Citi Bike Program has implemented a robust infrastructure for collecting data on the program's utilization.
 Through the team's efforts, each month bike data is collected, organized, and made public on the [Citi Bike Data](https://www.citibikenyc.com/system-data) webpage.

 However, while the data has been regularly updated, the team has yet to implement a dashboard or sophisticated reporting process.
-City officials have a number of questions on the program, so my first task on the job is to build a set of data reports to provide the answers to key business needs to drive decision making.
+City officials have several questions on the program, so my first task on the job is to build a set of data reports to provide the answers to key business needs to drive decision making.

 In this initial submission I will be examining data covering the summer months of May, June & July from 2023 and looking to identify:
 <br>